-- To ensure proper break-in of powertrain components, do not trailer tow during the first 1,000 miles (1,600 km) of a new vehicle. - Do not drive faster than 70 mph (113 km/h) during the first 500 miles (800 km) of trailer towing and don't make full-throttle starts. - Turn off the speed control.
-The speed control may shut off automatically when you are towing on long, steep grades. - Use a lower gear to eliminate excessive shifting and assist in transmission cooling.
+- Do not drive faster than 70 mph (113 km/h) during the first 500 miles (800 km) of trailer towing and don't make full-throttle starts. - Turn off the speed control.
+The speed control may shut off automatically when you are towing on long, steep grades. - Consider turning overdrive off (4-speed transmissions) or using the tow/haul feature (5-speed transmissions) to eliminate excessive shifting and assist in transmission cooling.
 For additional information, refer to Automatic transmission operation in the Driving chapter. - Allow more distance for stopping with a trailer attached; anticipate stops and brake gradually.